boltops-tools/lono/docs/_docs/app-definitions.md

 ---
-title: Template Configuration
+title: Template Definitions
 ---

-Template configurations are a core component of lono.
-Template configurations are:
+Template definitions are a core component of lono.
+Template definitions are:

 1. where you specify the template source to use
-2. what variables to make available for those templates
+2. what variables to make available for those specific templates
 3. where the output template files should be written to

 A template configuration takes the following general form: